GRC Platform

 What stands out

-• Multi-framework control mapping lets you satisfy SOC 2, ISO 27001, and other frameworks from a single control library — a real time-saver if you're running concurrent audits
+• Multi-framework control mapping lets teams satisfy SOC 2 and ISO 27001 controls from a single control library, avoiding duplicated work when you're running both certifications simultaneously.

 What to know before buying